DavidWells/calm/README.md

 ## Usage:

-Include script and call isCalm(text, threshold);
+Include script and call `isCalm(text, threshold);`

 Parameters are `text` and `threshold`

 Threshold sets how strict you want to be with people's execessive use of FUCKING CAPS.

-Default is 5
+Default `threshold` is 5

 ```js
 	// isCalm(Text, Threshold);